GenIE: Generative Information Extraction: Experimental Setup

 \subsection{Baselines}

-We compare GenIE against Set Generation Networks~\citep[SetGenNet;][]{KBpopul} which is, to the best of our knowledge, the strongest model on Wiki-NRE and Geo-NRE.
-Note that authors did not release code or the model and there is no other model from the literature trained and evaluated on Rebel for cIE.
-SetGenNet~\citep{KBpopul} is an end-to-end state-of-the-art model for triplet extraction.
-It consists of a transformer encoder~\citep{allyouneed} that encodes the input followed by a non-autoregressive transformer decoder~\citep{gu2018nonautoregressive}.
+We compare GenIE against Set Generation Networks~\citep[SetGenNet;][]{sui-etal-2021-set} which is, to the best of our knowledge, the strongest model on Wiki-NRE and Geo-NRE.
+Note that the authors did not release code or the model and there is no other model from the literature trained and evaluated on REBEL for cIE.
+SetGenNet~\citep{sui-etal-2021-set} is an end-to-end state-of-the-art model for triplet extraction.
+It consists of a transformer encoder~\citep{vaswani2017attention} that encodes the input followed by a non-autoregressive transformer decoder~\citep{gu2018nonautoregressive}.
 The decoder generates embeddings that are used to predict entities and relations.
-SetGenNet further uses candidate selection~\citep{ganea-hofmann-2017-deep,kolitsas-etal-2018-end} to reduce the output space and a bipartite matching loss that handles different prediction orderings (\ie, it generates a set).
+SetGenNet further uses candidate selection~\citep{ganea-hofmann-2017-deep, kolitsas-etal-2018-end} to reduce the output space and a bipartite matching loss that handles different prediction orderings (\ie, it generates a set).
+Note that there are weaker baselines (e.g., \citealt{trisedya-etal-2019-neural}) we could have used to compare on REBEL, but we were not able to reproduce their code.
+We report details on the effort made to use these baselines in Appendix~\ref{app:baselines}.